 Co-Chair BigData in HealthCare TLV 2019

-David L Reich MD, is President and Chief Operating Officer of The Mount Sinai Hospital.
+Prof David L Reich is President and Chief Operating Officer of The Mount Sinai Hospital.

-After arriving at Mount Sinai in 1984, Dr Reich completed a residency in anesthesiology and a fellowship in cardiothoracic anesthesia.
-Dr Reich serves on Mount Sinai’s Appointments and Promotions Committee and on the Board of the Independent Practice Association.
-In 2011, Mount Sinai’s nurses and nursing leadership honored Dr Reich with the Physician of the Year Award.
+After arriving at Mount Sinai in 1984, Prof Reich completed a residency in anesthesiology and a fellowship in cardiothoracic anesthesia.
+Prof Reich serves on Mount Sinai’s Appointments and Promotions Committee and on the Board of the Independent Practice Association.
+In 2011, Mount Sinai’s nurses and nursing leadership honored Prof Reich with the Physician of the Year Award.
 In 2014, he received the Jacobi Medallion from The Mount Sinai Alumni Association.

-Dr Reich’s research interests include neurocognitive outcome following thoracic aortic surgery, outcome effects of intraoperative hemodynamics, medical informatics, and hemodynamic monitoring.
+Prof Reich’s research interests include neurocognitive outcome following thoracic aortic surgery, outcome effects of intraoperative hemodynamics, medical informatics, and hemodynamic monitoring.
 He has published more than 200 peer-reviewed articles, invited articles, editorials, and book chapters.
-Additionally, Dr Reich is an associate editor of the text Cardiac Anesthesia, editor of Monitoring in Anesthesia and Perioperative Care, and co-editor of Perioperative Transesophageal Echocardiography.
+Additionally, Prof Reich is an associate editor of the text Cardiac Anesthesia, editor of Monitoring in Anesthesia and Perioperative Care, and co-editor of Perioperative Transesophageal Echocardiography.